CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 that decrease in value, sometimes even selling just by 1 penny to prevent losing any money at all during the 2023 Stock Market Recession.

+This Stock Market Robot will work best to quickly sell stocks that are decreasing in price value by reacting to a Moving Average Convergence / Divergence "SELL SIGNAL."
+It also reacts to quickly buy new stocks by reacting to an extremely accurate Moving Average Convergence / Divergence "Buy Signal."

 Important Instructions:
 1.To buy stocks, run the python script named buy-and-automatically-sell-for-a-profit-robot.py with the command: python3 buy-and-automatically-sell-for-a-profit-robot.py